HarshKapadia2/cloud/aws.md

 - S3 = Simple Storage Service
 - Object-based storage system.
 (Any file type is accepted, for e.g., spreadsheets, images, videos, etc.)
 - It supports versioning.
 Deleted files or previous versions of a file can be restored, unless the saved history itself is deleted.
+- The bucket needs to be empty (with) before it can be deleted.
+- Public access needs to be defined at bucket level and individual object levels as well.
 - Files can be uploaded from the AWS CLI as well.

 <img src="https://user-images.githubusercontent.com/50140864/118412773-80bce480-b6b9-11eb-8c99-28f61156edee.png" width="50%" />